 Click here for more information or call us to get started: 208-570-6406

 DFI partners with schools and law enforcement to collect data surrounding drug use trends, disseminating the results to the DFI Coalition and local stakeholders.
+We are currently in the process of collecting 2020 data.

 Free family movies and fun are presented by Boise Parks and Recreation.
 DFI and youth coalition members interact with attendees to provide fun and games...with a little education thrown in!